-Your Harpenden East candidates for the May 2022 district council elections are Pip Liver, Paul de Kort and Dason Canning.
+Your Harpenden East District councillors are Pip Liver, Paul de Kort and Dason Canning.

 Pip Liver and her family have lived in Harpenden since 2006.
 She has worked as a volunteer with Citizens Advice since 2014.
 As a town councillor, Pip has focussed on improving facilities for the people of Harpenden.
 She is seeking election as a district councillor as she wants to improve the provision of social and affordable housing so that younger people who have grown up in Harpenden can afford to settle in the town.
 She also supports lower speed limits and providing safer conditions for cyclists.